openshift/enhancements/enhancements/rebase.md

 go run k8s.io/publishing-bot/cmd/godeps-gen <(go list -m -json all | jq 'select(.Version!="v0.0.0")') > Godeps/Godeps.json
 ```

 Commit the resulting file with the command as the commit message.
+The changes to go.mod
+and go.sum made by `go run` can be reverted.

 ## Picking commits from the previous rebase branch to the new branch